-Enhance the display of your board by applying a 3D shadow effect - roll over the image to see the result.
+Enhance the display of your board by applying a 3D shadow effect -hover over the image to see the result.

-- - click this button to access an instance of the View Configurations dialog (specifically the Physical Materials tab).
+- - click this button to access an instance of the View Configurations - Physical Material Tab.
 From here, you can adjust the look and feel of your board, and change any settings for 3D Bodies and generic 3D models as required, ensuring your board looks its best for that all important video close-up!

-Use the View Configurations dialog to adjust the appearance of the board as required - roll over the image to see an example change to the Top Solder Mask.
+Use the View Configurations dialog to adjust the appearance of the board as required - hover over the image to see an example change to the Top Solder Mask.